pmuens/awesome-serverless/README.md

 - [Lambda pricing](https://blog.binaris.com/lambda-pricing-pitfalls/) - Lambda pricing pitfalls one should be aware of.
 - [Serverless smart radio](https://medium.com/a-tale-of-2-from-data-to-information/serverless-smart-radio-1cabcab8de30) - How and why serverless technology was used to built a smart radio application.
 - [Serverless deployment frameworks for newcomers](https://winterwindsoftware.com/serverless-newbies-should-use-framework/) - Why serverless newbies should use a deployment framework.
+- [Serverless computing requires a shift in mindset](https://blogs.wsj.com/cio/2018/10/30/serverless-computing-requires-a-shift-in-mindset/) - Why IT leaders must communicate business value when talking about serverless solutions.

 ## Screencasts